-It is impossible at this early date to appraise in its farreaching implications the deep significance of the converse of the American Jewish Conference and of the distanted and efficient manner in which the Conference carried out the task which had been entrusted to it.
-But one thing it has already demonstrated beyond a peradventure of doubt, and that is that it can become the long-sought-for melting-pot to fuse into one organic community all American Jews, regardiess of nativity, world-outlook or economic status, and that Zionice is the only cause which can provide the necessary beat to effect such fusion.
+It is impossible at this early date to appraise in its far-reaching implications the deep significance of the convening of the American Jewish Conference and of the dignified and efficient manner in which the Conference carried out the task which had been entrusted to it.
+But one thing it has already demonstrated beyond a peradventure of doubt, and that is that it can become the long-sought-for melting-pot to fuse into one organic community all American Jews, regardless of nativity, world-outlook or economic status, and that Zionism is the only cause which can provide the processory best to is the only cause which can provide the necessary heat to effect such fusion.